What Attracts Centipedes to Your Home (And How to Keep Them Out)

 2. Other Pest Insects (Their Food Source)

-Here’s something that surprises many homeowners: if you’re seeing lots of centipedes, you probably have another pest problem too.
+This surprises many homeowners: if you’re seeing lots of centipedes, you probably have another pest problem too.

-3. Dark, Undisturbed Hiding Spaces
+3. Dark, Quiet Hiding Spaces

 • Cardboard boxes stored on concrete floors